 In reading all of these books, I often find myself comparing them to my own projects.
 I’ve been focusing on the same writing project since mid-Spring and while I’ve enjoyed the slow, sometimes tumultuous process of developing characters and winding through big plots and small plots – I often wonder, how long will it take to have that novel in the rough in my hands?
 One year?
 Two?
 It’s hard to believe the well read books hidden throughout the apartment all started with an idea and developed over the course of time in to a published piece of work to be read, by myself, in forty-eight hours or less.

 Have you ever been reading a book and about ten pages in realize something that goes a bit like this: “Huh, this person writes a lot like I do.”
 I have, just did really and it was a little bizarre.
 I write a bit like I talk, I just put a different voice on – I write from the first person but these characters aren’t me so they can’t sound just like me.
 Right?
 Right.
 Of course, I know there are others that take this same approach but I’ve never read a book where the author had such a similar approach or voice that I was jarred by it.
 It doesn’t help when your current project is a novel with a character that reads very similarly in voice to the character narrating in those first ten pages.
-After those ten pages, I did a closer read and realized while the style might be comparable, the voices aren’t – it took a close read to have this realization but nonetheless, it was incredibly welcome.
+After those ten pages, I did a closer read and realized while the style might be comparable, the voices aren’t – it was a welcome realization.

 Now, after staying up until the small hours of the morning, my perspective has changed.
 Yes, in those first ten pages that book seemed very similar to mine in terms of style and voice (or should I just call it technique?) but maybe that’s not such a bad thing.
 Why not?
 Because it means someone has tested a style that I’ve had within myself and been afraid to use all this time and found that it works out pretty okay – in fact, stories written like that can get published, do well and even get decent reviews on Amazon (I imagine many published authors as having Amazon induced anxiety.)
 Being new and innovating can be a wonderful thing but it can also be a scary, nightmarish feeling.
 Sometimes, especially as a new writer, you just want that comfort of knowing there is another writer out there, more successful than yourself, that shares a similar technique.
 If it works for them, I can certainly keep making it work for me too.